-Hong Kong police storm mall as protest turns violent
+Hong Kong police fire tear gas after storming shopping mall

 Police condemned the violence and said there had been many serious injuries in clashes between people of “different views”.

-Hong Kong police earlier prevented a protest targeting the airport.
+Police earlier prevented a protest targeting the airport.

 Pro-democracy protesters have targeted the airport before, occupying the arrivals hall, blocking approach roads and setting street fires in the nearby town of Tung Chung.

-Reporting by Poppy McPherson, Jessie Pang, Farah Master, Felix Tam and Twinnie Siu; Writing by Nick Macfie; Editing by Robert Birsel and Sam Holmes
+Reporting by Poppy McPherson, Jessie Pang, Farah Master, Felix Tam and Twinnie Siu; Writing by Nick Macfie; Editing by Giles Elgood